 A guide to care home insurance

-Insurance for care homes is a specialist insurance type since there are so many issues which could arise.
-Not only does your insurance need to protect the care you give, but you also need to consider the regulatory bodies you adhere to, protection for your staff as well as covering the premises and its contents.
+Care home insurance falls into the specialist sector because there is no ‘one size fits all’.
+Not only does your insurance need to protect the care you give, but you also need to consider the regulatory bodies you adhere to, protection for your staff, as well as covering the premises and its contents.

 What’s more, care homes offer different types of care, from basic care and accommodation to respite, end-of-life and specialist care for dementia patients.